dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/00_NRSDKOverview.md

 ---
 slug: /
 ---
-# NRSDK Overview
+# XREAL SDK Overview

-XREAL uses NRSDK to develop mixed reality experiences.
-Using a simple development process and a high-level API, NRSDK offers a set of powerful MR features and enables your XREAL glasses to understand the real world.
+By utilizing the XREAL SDK, innovative mixed reality experiences are developed.
+Using a simple development process and a high-level API, XREAL SDK offers a set of powerful MR features and enables your XREAL glasses to understand the real world.

-NRSDK supports the development environment of **Unity 2019.4.X and above**.
+XREAL SDK supports the development environment of **Unity 2019.4.X and above**.

-The core features provided by NRSDK are Spatial Computing, Optimized Rendering, and Multi-modal Interactions.
+The core features provided by XREAL SDK are Spatial Computing, Optimized Rendering, and Multi-modal Interactions.

 - **Spatial Computing** includes motion tracking, plane detection, image anchoring, and hand tracking, allowing the glasses to track their real-time position and orientation relative to the world and to understand the environment around them.